kevinmsong/Artwork/README.md

 # Artwork

-- AutoencoderArt.png showcases art generated from an autoencoder neural network.
+- AutoencoderArt showcases art generated from an autoencoder neural network.